-As a result of these three sets of knowledge-s, which come from three different locations, and 25+ years of knowing psychosis, both from an insider-outsider perspective what I offer to someone in counseling is unlike what another therapist can offer, if their knowledge is mostly derived from books they have studied.
+As a result of these three sets of knowledge-s, which come from three different locations, and 27+ years of knowing psychosis, both from an insider & outsider’s perspective what I offer in counseling is unlike what another therapist can offer, for their knowledge is most often derived from books.

-I offer the scope for people to understand themselves and be able to take charge of their lives, rather than letting some diagnosis lead them for the rest of their life.
-This is the only difference in my work- from other’s work.
-I do not need to tell anyone to take their medication, because I do not believe it works in any meaningful way.
-I have the bandwidth, knowledge and courage to hold a hand as a person comes to understand their life better and guide them, if need be for the time being.
+I offer the scope for people to understand themselves and be able to take charge of their lives, rather than letting some diagnosis lead them towards disability.
+This is the key difference in my work from other’s work.
+I do not need to tell anyone to take their medication, because I do not believe it works meaningfully, at least not in the long term.

 In a nutshell: I support individuals and families towards (drug free personal) recovery, which means

 (1) helping them going off psychiatric medication (this is usually not the focus initially)

 (2) developing insight and wisdom to deal with life without having psychotic breakdowns, getting terrified of voices and anything alarming,